Updated July 2019.

 Social Listening is the first step in understanding who your audience is and what they want.
 Surrender any notion of demographic breakdowns as the end-all, be-all.
 Market to a segment of women aged 25-34 assuming they all have the same interests, and you’re not only turning off every woman who doesn’t fit into that mold, you’re likely not even addressing a huge chunk of your true audience.

 Instead use demographics as a framework to start your research, and adjust your thinking as you discover outliers within the mainstream majority.
+You’ll want to explore interests, professions, ethnicity, bio terms – all ways these folks self-identify.
+But even that is just a starting point:

 These outliers will become visible as you “listen” for psychographic information – and that’s what’s most important now.